-We began to see baking as an offering to God, and He multiplied the outcome, much like loaves and fishes (except sweeter).
 While Renee does much of the baking, John and Caroline are definitely involved in the kitchen, in project design, in deliveries, and in taste testing 🙂

 The word “capable” is significant to us, as we want to recognize and celebrate every way every person is capable.
 And so, “Cakeable,” in our name, is meant to sound similar to “capable.”

 Presently we are talking with small business advisers, taking classes in nonprofit management, and exploring options for kitchen space.
 We are inspired by other businesses who have maximized the potential and opportunity of their trainees and employees who have intellectual and developmental disabilities.
 Most of all, we’re praying and asking God to lead the way.
 We would very much appreciate your prayers and connections with people who could serve as mentors and supporters of this dream.